Fewer vs. Less [How to Use Correctly]

 You might write that you want fewer mistakes and less inefficiency in your business writing or office.
 But, it would be incorrect to write that you want less mistakes and fewer inefficiency.
 Why is that?

-What other words are only used with countable or uncountable nouns?
+What are other countable or uncountable nouns?

 |A few/Few||A little/Little|

 Why we confuse ‘less’ and ‘fewer’